Introducing Kubectl with Oracle Cloud Native Environment

 * kubernetes-admin@kubernetes kubernetes kubernetes-admin

 Note: If the configuration contains more than one context in the configuration file, the current default context is indicated with an asterisk (*).
-The free lab environment has only one context defined.
+The tutorial environment has only one context defined.

 3. Display the default context currently in use.